Filing for Divorce in Orange County

 Helping You Navigate Divorce Laws in California

 At Kevin B. Gibbs, APLC, I understand the anxiety and difficulties that many families face as they go through divorce.
 I am committed to providing the knowledgeable and dedicated counsel that is necessary for each case.
 You do not have to face the complicated legal process alone!
-Our Orange County attorney is proud to provide seasoned and effective advocacy.
+Our Orange County divorce attorney is proud to provide seasoned and effective advocacy.
 Divorce laws in California have undergone many changes and developments over the past few decades.
 It may be difficult to navigate a modern divorce procedure without assistance.
 Therefore, it is crucial that you take action to protect your rights throughout the divorce process and that your best interests are the top priority in your divorce.

 What Should I Factor in With My Divorce?